 Current Research Activities

-At present, I am active in the following research projects: In addition to the above, I also participate in reviewing research papers for conferences such as ACL, INLG, EMNLP, and COLING.
-I also actively write research papers within the NLG field.
+In addition to the above projects, I also participate in reviewing and writing of research papers for conferences such as ACL, INLG, EMNLP, and COLING.
 For a list of authored or co-authored papers please see the publications section.

 Past Research Work